eminorhan/silicon-menagerie/README.md

 ![](dino_imagenet100_vitb14_img_2.jpeg)

 ### What you need
-* A reasonably recent installation of PyTorch and torchvision (I have `pytorch==1.10.2` and `torchvision==0.11.3`).
-You do not need a GPU to load and use the models.
-If you're only doing inference and you're not feeding the model very large batches of input, you should be able to easily fit even the largest models here (ViT-L/16) on a single V100 GPU with 32GB memory.
+* A reasonably recent version of PyTorch and torchvision (I have `pytorch==1.10.2` and `torchvision==0.11.3`).
+* You do not need a GPU to load and use the models.
+* If you're only doing inference and you're not feeding the model very large batches of input, you should be able to easily fit even the largest models here (ViT-L/16) on a single V100 GPU with 32GB memory.
 * The `huggingface_hub` library to download the models from the Huggingface Hub (I have `huggingface-hub==0.10.0`).
 * To use the MAE models, you will need the `timm` library (I have `timm=0.3.2`).
 * For the attention visualizations, you will also need the PIL library (I have `pillow==8.4.0`).